ChinaiArman/LearningHubUserGuide/docs/glossary.md

 ### Instructor
 >
 An Instructor is a LearningHub educator with special permissions over their specific LearningHub class.
-Instructors usually include the class's teacher but can consist of more people depending on the course.
 Instructors can perform administrative actions that students cannot complete from their LearningHub portal.
 >

 ## Conclusion